Michael’s golden ball

 2011 - Jari Litmanen re-signed for HJK Helsinki, helping them to secure a League and Cup double later that year.

-1895 – Left-back Duncan McLean made his 82nd and final reds appearance in our 5-2 Anfield defeat by Preston North End.
+1895 – Left-back Duncan McLean made his 82nd and final reds appearance in our 5-2 Anfield defeat by Preston North End, with outside-left Hugh McQueen playing for the 61st and last time.
 Harry Bradshaw struck both our goals, with Jackie Pierce nabbing a brace for the visitors.
 Adam Henderson, Tom Smith and John Cunningham also struck for the Lilywhites.

 A young Saint no more